rexresearch

 3. Profiled flapping wings

-Profiled flapping wings respectively double-sided covered wings
+Profiled flapping wings respectively double-sided covered

-may work with a very high efficiency.
+wings may work with a very high efficiency.
 With their mostly

-relatively low flapping frequency and the small operating range
+relatively low flapping frequency and the small operating

-concurrently (flying with lift).
-Therefore, profiled flapping
+generated concurrently (flying with lift).
+Therefore, profiled

 3.1 With artificial feathers